top of page

 Weekly

-Knitting Circle – We will continue to meet for the summer as usual on Sunday mornings 9-11 and Thursday afternoons 1:30-4.
+Knitting Circle – We will continue to meet as usual on Sunday mornings 9-11 and Thursday afternoons 1:30-4.
 Come for the knitting or any other craft and enjoy coffee and treats from the cafe and conversation with friends.

 Casual Jam - An acoustic afternoon sharing favourite tunes.
 Get out of the basement and have some fun.
 Sunday afternoons 2 to 4pm.
-Please check back here or the calendar at the door to see dates through the summer.
+Please check back here or the calendar at the door to see dates.
 Free.

 Monthly